ncsl/seek/README.rst

 ----------------------

 See `INSTALLATION GUIDE <installation.rst>`_ for full instructions.
-SEEK uses the Snakemake_ workflow management system to create the different workflows.
+SEEK uses the Snakemake_ workflow management system to create different workflows.
 We chose this because it is easy to run individual workflows, as well as an entire workflow from the command line.
 The full repository is set up similar to the `cookiecutter` Snakemake file: `cookiecutter gh:snakemake-workflows/cookiecutter-snakemake-workflow`.

+The workflows start from ``dicom`` files for the T1 MRI image and CT image with the implanted electrodes.
+The snakemake workflows then automate the naming and computations to get to anatomically labeled electrodes that also can be fed into a `visualization engine <https://github.com/cronelab/ReconstructionVisualizer>`_.

 The recommended installation is via Docker_.
 See here for instructions on running workflows in the container are shown here below: